Orchestrator

 Before using the Orchestrator, you need:

-1. MCP Server enabled — Go to Settings > MCP Server and enable it.
+1. MCP Server enabled — Open Settings with Ctrl+S, select Service, and enable MCP Server.
 The Orchestrator connects to the MCP server as a client to access all Praxis tools.

-2. Orchestrator LLM configured — Go to Settings > LLM Providers and configure a model definition, then assign it to the Orchestrator feature in the Feature Selection section.
+2. Orchestrator LLM configured — Open Settings with Ctrl+S, select LLM, configure a model definition, then assign it to the Orchestrator feature.

 If the MCP server is not enabled when you start a session, you'll see an error message directing you to the settings page.